Death Doulas and Hospice: Do they go together?

 • Grow older and, especially as a woman, never worry about getting fired for it.

-Yes, it means I have to pay my own liability insurance, network so that I receive more referrals, and work sometimes as a freelance writer when my client load is low.
 Hospice is covered by Medicare and most insurance providers.
 Death doulas are not.
 Therefore, my clients pay me out of pocket.
 Even though I use a sliding scale, death doulas, for many, are a luxury.

 I also recognize my privilege thanks to a supportive partner who has quality health insurance through his employer.

-In the end
+In the End

-Whether they do this as community partners or as employees/employers, death doulas and hospice have the same mission – to provide quality care for those at the end of their lives.
+Whether they do this as community partners or as employees/employers, death doulas, and hospice organizations have the same mission – to provide quality care for those at the end of their lives.
 Working together in any capacity benefits everyone.
-For a private death doula in Chicago, contact me today.

 About the Author

-2 thoughts on “Death Doulas and Hospice: Do they go together?
+2 thoughts on “Death Doulas and Hospice: Do They Go Together?

 You may also like these